aledavila/Alessandra_Davila_Project/README.md

 # LOTR Database - Liblab

-Search all things LOTR: movies, characters, and quotes.
+A place for all things LOTR: movies, characters, and quotes.
+A work in progress.

 Link:

 ## How to run